Randall Cunningham: After retiring

 After retiring from football, Cunningham returned to UNLV to finish his college degree in Leisure Studies.
 Cunningham has also been active in the Gospel music business since his retirement from the NFL by opening a recording studio and producing Christian worship music.
 Cunningham, a born again Christian, became an ordained Protestant minister and founded a church called Remnant Ministries in Las Vegas in 2004.
 In 2020, Cunningham became the team chaplain for the Las Vegas Raiders, replacing former team chaplain Napoleon Kaufman, who stayed in Oakland when the team moved to Las Vegas.

 In December 2009, Cunningham was hired by Silverado High School in Henderson, Nevada as the offensive coordinator of the school's varsity and junior varsity football team.
 His son, Randall Cunningham II, was a freshman quarterback for the Skyhawks.

 On June 29, 2010, one of Cunningham's children, two-year-old son Christian, drowned in a hot tub while unattended at the family home in Las Vegas.

 In August 2011, following a rumored spat with Silverado's head coach, Cunningham resigned his coaching position at SHS.
 His son, Randall Jr, withdrew from SHS and registered the same day at Bishop Gorman High School, a private Roman Catholic school in Las Vegas.

 In July 2012, Cunningham was named the 23rd greatest quarterback of the NFL's post-merger era, according to Football Nation.

 In March 2013, Cunningham authored Lay It Down: How Letting Go Brings Out Your Best (Worthy Publishing, ISBN 9781617951275).
 The book shows readers how to work out the “lay it down” principle in all phases of life.

 In December 2014, Cunningham was named head coach at Silverado High School.
 In his rookie season as head coach, he and his staff turned the football program around from a previous record of 3–7 to a 2015 record of 7–4.
 The team recorded its first playoff victory since the year 2007.
 He helped coach two National All-Americans who were chosen to participate in the Blue-Grey All-American Bowl games.
 Cunningham was not retained as coach at Silverado High School after two seasons in April 2017.

-Cunningham's jersey is part of the costume for the Always Teste character of YouTube comedian Ed Bassmaster.
+Cunningham's #12 Eagles jersey is part of the costume for the Always Teste character of YouTube comedian Ed Bassmaster.

 His daughter, Vashti Cunningham, is a track and field athlete who competed in the high jump at the 2020 Summer Olympics, placing sixth overall.